haakonms/ADAproject/README.md

 The data set it pretty small so it should be pretty manageable to process with pandas, but spark could also be used.

-# A list of internal milestones up until project milestone 2
+# A list of internal milestones up to project milestone 2
 ### 9th of November:
 - ~~Create a skeleton for our project~~
 - ~~Import and clean the data.~~